DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 You'll need different referees depending on your circumstances.
 If you:

-* graduated in the last 5 years, you'll need an academic reference
+* are still studying or graduated in the last 5 years, you'll need an academic reference
 * already work in a school, you'll need a reference from your headteacher
 * are applying for a salaried course, you'll need a reference from an employer